RodriguesBruno/skilltrax_client/README.md

 # Skilltrax

-**Skilltrax Client** is a desktop companion app for [Star Citizen](https://robertsspaceindustries.com/star-citizen) that tracks your in-game kills and provides detailed statistics, logs, and recordings.
+**Skilltrax ** is a desktop companion app for [Star Citizen](https://robertsspaceindustries.com/star-citizen) that tracks your in-game kills and provides detailed statistics, logs, and recordings.
 It’s designed to run locally on Windows and comes with a simple web dashboard to view your gameplay stats.

 This repository only **tracks public releases**.